Cookies policy statement

 The ASA acknowledged that in the context of the ads, the claim "Get skinnier than all your friends" appeared on the book's cover and was intended to convey that individuals undertaking Venice A Fulton's diet regime could lose weight and therefore become "skinnier".
 We understood, however, that the word "skinny", when used to describe an individual, could be interpreted to mean that they were very thin and had an unhealthy weight.
 We noted that the claim "Get skinnier than all your friends" implied that being skinny was desirable and that individuals should attempt to lose weight to that end.
 We considered that the claim could act as a trigger for a number of individuals who lacked self confidence or had body image concerns, in that it could encourage them to compare their weight and appearance with their friends, or other people, and adapt their eating habits to try to lose weight regardless of whether or not their current Body Mass Index was deemed healthy.
 We therefore considered that the ads could encourage vulnerable individuals to engage in competitive dieting or unhealthy eating habits, and concluded that they were irresponsible.

-On this point, the ads breached CAP Code (Edition 12) rule 1.3 (Social responsibility).
+On this point, the ads breached CAP Code (Edition 12) rule 1.3 1.3 Marketing communications must be prepared with a sense of responsibility to consumers and to society.
+(Social responsibility).

 2. Upheld